keyboardio/Kaleidoscope/doc/plugin/LEDControl.md

 ## Upgrading

-The `LEDUtils.h` and `LED-Off.h` headers were moved, and need a `kaleidoscope/plugin/` prefix now.
-The old headers still work, but are deprecated, and will emit a warning.
-Both of them are included by `<Kaleidoscope-LEDControl.h>` by default, so instead of migrating to the new paths, one might wish to simply drop them instead.
+The `LEDUtils.h` and `LED-Off.h` headers are now included by default when using `<Kaleidoscope-LEDControl.h>`, and their explicit use is therefore deprecated.
+The includes can be safely removed.

-The compatibility headers will be removed by 2019-01-14.
+Compatibility headers are in place for both, but will be removed by 2019-01-14.

 Furthermore, to implement LED modes, one should use `kaleidoscope::plugin::LEDMode` as a base class now, instead of the former